 Introduction

 Macroergonomics is the formal study of work systems.[1]
-As applied to healthcare, the human-task/tool interface represents the "microsystem."
-Individuals interacting as teams or organizations represent "mesosystems," while more complex sociotechnical interactions create the "macrosystem."
-Regardless of which sub-system is under evaluation, the "systems approach" to human factors and ergonomics (HFE) will always clearly map the interventions to the macro system.[2]
-A central tenet to the discipline of HFE is the balance of work systems to the active and adaptive roles of those who work within them.[3]
+In health care, the human-task/tool interface represents the microsystem.
+Individuals interacting as teams or organizations represent mesosystems, whereas more complex sociotechnical interactions create the macrosystem.
+Regardless of which sub-system is being evaluated, the systems approach to human factors and ergonomics (HFE) always clearly maps the interventions to the macrosystem.[2]
+A core principle of HFE is the balance of work systems to the active and adaptive roles of those who work within them.[3]

-Quality Improvement (QI) initiatives frequently employ training to reduce human error when things have "gone wrong."
+Quality improvement (QI) initiatives frequently employ training to reduce human error when things have gone wrong.
 However, it is a common misconception that HFE strives to eliminate human error.
-The paradigms of HFE more accurately align with creating systems resilient to unanticipated events by utilizing a thoughtful design process.
-Understanding the interaction between systems and behaviors supports the goal of optimizing systems so things "go as right as possible."
+The paradigms of HFE more accurately align with creating systems resilient to unanticipated events using a thoughtful design process.
+Understanding the interaction between systems and behaviors supports the goal of optimizing systems so things go as right as possible.
 To this end, modifying tools and techniques creates more sustainable improvements in safety than behavior modification through training alone.[4]

 Function